 Price: $1800 (MSRP)

-Movement: Automatic, Hamilton caliber H31 (base ETA Valjoux 7753), Swiss Made
+Movement: Automatic, Hamilton caliber H31 (based on ETA Valjoux 7753), Swiss Made

 Number of jewels: 27